NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Proposed change
 ===============
-In order to solve the problems described in the previous section, this spec proposes to enhance the power states and the PowerInterface base class so that each driver can implement to initiate soft reboot, soft power off and inject NMI.
+In order to solve the problems described in the previous section, this spec proposes to enhance the power states, the PowerInterface base class and the ManagementInterface base class so that each driver can implement to initiate soft reboot, soft power off and inject NMI.

 And this enhancement enables the soft reboot, soft power off and inject NMI through Ironic CLI and REST API for tenant admin and cloud provider.
 Also this enhancement enables them through Nova CLI and REST API for tenant user when Nova's blueprint [3] is implemented.

-This spec also proposes to implement the enhanced PowerInterface base class into the IPMIPower concrete class as a reference implementation.
+As a reference implementation, this spec also proposes to implement the enhanced PowerInterface base class into the IPMIPower concrete class and the enhanced ManagementInterface base class into the IPMIManagement concrete class.

 1. add the following new power states to ironic.common.states::

     SOFT_REBOOT = 'soft rebooting'
     SOFT_POWER_OFF = 'soft power off'
-    INJECT_NMI = 'inject nmi'

 2. add "get_supported_power_states" method and its default implementation to the base PowerInterface class in ironic/drivers/base.py::